-When Jane came along to the Clean Language practice group in July, she was hoping to find out about Clean Language and to maybe have a go at asking some questions.
+When Jane came along to the Clean Language practice group, she was hoping to find out about Clean Language and to maybe have a go at asking some questions.
 That she also was able to get rid of a raging toothache that she’d had for nine months was a welcome surprise.

 The pain was in a pre-molar that had been root-filled.
 When her dentist investigated, she found it was caused by the molar next door, which was badly inflamed, and gave her root canal treatment for this.
 But the pain didn’t stop… the dentist said that the molar tooth was still ‘settling down’ whilst the root was being destroyed by the medication, and further treatment was planned.
 Jane still had the pain when she arrived at the practice group.
 She couldn’t eat on the left hand side and drinking or eating anything hot or cold caused her excruciating pain.

 Coincidentally, the topic we’d chosen for our practice session was using Clean Language to work with physical symptoms.
 It was a no-brainer for Jane – she offered up her toothache to be worked on.